wichayutdew/paidy-assignment/README.md

 ## [Extras] Load test

-> To ensure the service can handle 10,000 successful requests per day
+> To ensure the service can handle 10,000 successful requests per day, I decided to create new scala test class
+> called [LoadTestSpec](forex-mtl/src/testFixture/scala/forex/LoadTestSpec.scala) which will calls to /rates endpoint
+> 10,000 times with random pair of currencies and random chance for cache to be evicted to replicate real world
+> scenario, otherwise it'll use all the cached data in 1st prefetch during service startup. and OneFrame API will be
+> called only once.
+>
+> As test is just a way for me to ensure that I satisfy the non-functional requirements of 10,000 successful requests
+> per day, I will not implement any run process in SBT but rather run it manually in the IDE.

 ## [Optional] Code Refactoring/Cleanup